List icon Contents

 SWT

-The library only recognizes the scale factor of a primary monitor.
-The scale factor must be a multiple of 25%.
-It is mandatory to use the swt.autoScale system property if you need HiDPI support.
+Prior to SWT 3.127.0 (Eclipse 2024-09), the toolkit only recognized the scale factor of a primary monitor.
+The scale factor had to be a multiple of 25%.
+Using the swt.autoScale system property was mandatory if you needed HiDPI support.
 The supported values are quarter and exact:

 java -Dswt.autoScale=quarter -jar application.jar